codeandwork/courses/courses/cs/sqlErdSimpleQueries.md

-## The logical-to-physical mapping
+## The logical-to-physical mappingEntities into tables
-Entities into tables
 Attributes into columns
 Domains into data types & constraints
 * Domain - an area of interest or an area over which a person has control